jzbor/marswm/marswm/README.md

 It is suggested to use a relatively low number of workspaces for secondary monitors as they might clutter your bar otherwise.

+## Startup Command
+You might want to execute a script or command on startup in order to launch a bar, a compositor or a notification daemon.
+This is what the `on_startup` option is for.

 ## Initial Window Placement
 You can specify where windows should be placed initially (applies to floating windows only).
 Possible settings are: